How Soaring Prescription Drug Prices Are Affecting Patient Health Care

 Prescription medication make up 10% of the country’s spending in terms of health care in the US, but this percentage is seen to rise, as most drug prices continue to increase.
 This is especially true for newly developed drugs that treat very serious conditions like cancer and hepatitis C.

 In most cases, taxpayers and insured patients who do not really make the use of their health insurance bear the brunt of these expenses.
-On the other hand, a huge part of the population of people also suffer from because of this problem, as the cost of drugs hinder them from buying and taking their prescription.
+On the other hand, a huge part of the population of people also suffers from because of this problem, as the cost of drugs hinders them from buying and taking their prescription.

 Whether you’re a healthy individual who does not need maintenance medication, or suffering from a condition and having a hard time filling out your prescription, you may be wondering: what is being done about all of this?